|Applies To||RSA Product Set: Adaptive Authentication (Hosted)|

 Click Yes to reset the session time.
 Click No to close the message window without changing anything.
 If the user chooses not to prolong the current session, the window displays a Session Expired page as soon as the current session times out.
 Note that the exact length of the time-out period, and use of a warning message, is configurable per organization.

-Besides the Locking Mechanism, once a rule has been accessed with potential editing capabilities by one user, subsequent access requests by other users open dialog boxes that reflect these other protection mechanisms:
+Besides the Locking Mechanism, once a rule has been accessed with potential editing capabilities by one user, subsequent access requests by other users open dialog boxes that reflect these other protection mechanisms (from page 109 of the Back Office User's Guide:

 Users can navigate between all informative windows and data field values can be viewed upon request.
 Only buttons that provide access to active editing features for a rule already being accessed by another user are disabled, as indicated by the unavailable buttons highlighted in the following figure.